f18m/malloc-tag/README.md

 * Why your application is using so much memory?
 * In which part of the code should you focus your attention to decrease the memory footprint of your application?
 * Is there a thread/part of the code allocating abnormal amounts of memory?

+Additionally this project also provides Python-based tools that can be used to postprocess and manipulate the JSON files produced by malloc-tag and that contain "memory usage snapshots".

 # High-Level Design Criteria